benbrastmckie/.config/README.md

 Once you have .Xmodmap running the right key mappings, you will have to run the following so that .Xmodmap starts automatically:
 ```
+sudo cp ~/.config/.Xmodmap ~/.Xmodmap
 cp ~/.config/.xmodmap.desktop ~/.config/autostart/
 ```

-You can fine further help [here](https://github.com/benbrastmckie/.config.git), and return to defaults by running:
+You can return to defaults by running:

 ```
 setxkbmap